Image above: AFM Moniruzzaman ’Shipu’, Life on the GE Raft, 2023, AR, Print on Canvas, 48” x 32”.

 The artworks depict the people of Bangladesh and their resilience as they grapple with the compounding impacts of the climate and biodiversity crises and ecocidal fossil fuel projects.

-The artwork in this exhibition calls for a safe and secure future, one powered by innovative zero emission technologies like wind power that GE Vernova has the capacity to deliver.
+The artwork in this exhibition called for a safe and secure future, one powered by innovative zero emission technologies like wind power that GE Vernova more than has the capacity to deliver.

 Exhibition details: